 K House by AIM Architecture and Norm Architects

-K House is a timeless exclusive villa resort located in the southern part of Sri Lanka, designed by AIM Architecture and Norm Architects.
-The house is a secluded beach front property surrounded by exotic vegetation and striking views, with the architecture effortlessly blending in to the nature with large openings, soft transitions and natural materials.
+AIM Architecture and Norm Architects have completed an exclusive villa resort in the Southern Province of Sri Lanka — a secluded beach front property surrounded by lush greenery and breath-taking views, with the architecture effortlessly blending into the nature with large openings, soft transitions and natural materials.

 The exclusive villa resort is comprised of two individual buildings; the east house placed atop a hilly part of the property, opening up to the sea, and the west house slightly tucked away, providing a more sheltered feel.
 Together the two form an L-shape, framing the garden and centrally placed pool area.
 The barn-like structure effortlessly blends into the landscape, enclosing the outdoor common areas while framing the general view towards the sea.

 The architecture is composed of natural materials; local teak wood, polished terrazzo, facades of polished cement and outdoor areas of local granite stone.
 The roof is made of recycled terracotta tiles which complements the overall natural look and tactile feel of the house.

 Due to the warm and pleasant climate, the architecture can blend into the nature using soft transitions.
 There are outdoor living and dining spaces, porches, with switching levels defining thresholds between them.
 Large sliding doors open up key spaces to the garden.
 Shutters are made of wood to avoid glazed openings.
 The generous roofs of the two buildings cover these indoor/outdoor spaces from rain and sun, allowing this special feeling of being in nature in a protected and comfortable manner.